jjiantong/FastPGM/docs/source/param.rst

 Parameters Related to Parameter Learning
 ========================================

-For the tasks that include structure learning, you can use ``-sp`` to specify whether to save the learned BN parameters or not (default 1).
+For the tasks that include parameter learning, you can use ``-sp`` to specify whether to save the learned BN parameters or not (default 1).